kubernetes-sigs/gateway-api/site-src/guides/tls-routing.md

 `foo-route` and `bar-route`.

-The following `foo-route` will match any traffic for `foo.example.com` and apply its routing rules to forward the traffic to the correct backend.
+The following `foo-route` will match any traffic for `foo.example.com` and apply its routing rules to forward the traffic to the configured backend.
 Since it is attached to a listener that is configured as `Passthrough` mode it will pass TCP stream traffic directly to the backend: